kaascevich/Haven/src/content/drafts/macbookair61.md

 description: Putting far too much effort into an obsolete MacBook
 ---

 One day a few months ago, I ran into this glorious little thing known as [NixOS](https://nixos.org).
-Being a Swift developer who's favorite-ish word is "declarative", I naturally wanted to give this a shot.
+Being a Swift developer whose favorite-ish word is "declarative", I naturally wanted to give this a shot.
 But, of course, I can't just summon a perfectly-configured NixOS machine out of thin air (as nice as that would be).
 So I had to choose a device to be the victim of my experimentation.

 I own a total of 3 laptops and one desktop:
 - a 13" M1 MacBook Air, which serves as my more-than-capable daily driver